-Guest blogging has countless benefits and some even consider it the Holy Grail of building authority, generating backlinks and attracting new readers.
+When you start guest blogging you'll find countless benefits.
+Some even consider it the Holy Grail of building authority, generating backlinks, making friends, and attracting new readers.
 But just like anything else we do in life – timing is everything!

-I receive guest blogging requests on a daily basis and at times I’m reminded of the cast from “Saturday Night Live” a.k.a. (also known as) the “Not Ready For Prime Time Players“.
+I receive guest blogging requests on a daily basis and at times I'm reminded of the old cast from the popular TV show “Saturday Night Live” a.k.a. (also known as) the “Not Ready For Prime Time Players“.

 You're Not Ready for Guest Blogging If…

 I remember the very first time I ever submitted a guest post.
 I had this awesome concept for a post and I wanted to submit it to my favorite blog at the time (this blog isn’t very popular anymore, so don’t even think I’m going to tell you the name of it).

 My guest post got rejected and here’s why –

 I never bothered to consider whether or not my post fit the needs or expectations of that blog’s audience.

 The post was about social media and yet, the blog I submitted the post to is totally dedicated to blogging tutorials.
 Of course these days those two topics overlap, but back in 2009 – not so much.

 The bottom line is this – always do your homework before you start guest blogging.
 Make sure the content matches the audience and the goals of the host blog.